 Of course, dogs do not understand that this is for their own good, and many go into the fight or flight mode until they just give up and accept the fact that there is no way to escape the restraint.

 So does the back room really reduce their stress?
 I had my doubts back then, and now I have even more after seeing the results of an interesting study that I just read.

 A Study About Dog Stress Levels During Visits to the Vet

-I was intrigued by a recent study published on August 1, 2017 in Physiology & Behavior Volume 177.
+I was intrigued by a study published on August 1, 2017 in Physiology & Behavior Volume 177.
 It reminded me of the dogs who appeared to be more stressed when taken away from their owners.
 This study also reminded me that I didn't know as much about dog behavior back when I was working in a vet's office as I know today.